 When students apply to Vanderbilt Summer Academy, qualifying documentation will be requested at the time of application; qualifying documentation, however, may take a number of different forms.
-Students may submit an individual ability or advanced achievement assessment (i.e. EISC, Stanford-Binet, Woodcock Johnson, WIAT, etc.), ACT, SAT, or PSAT scores near the 95th percentile and above in one or both sections of the test, or an admission portfolio for further assessment and review.
-ACT/SAT scores that were achieved through Talent Search programs such as the Duke Talent Identification Program (TIP), tip.duke.edu are accepted, but you are not required to go through a Talent Search to apply to Vanderbilt Summer Academy.
+Students may submit an individual ability or advanced achievement assessment (i.e. WISC, Stanford-Binet, Woodcock Johnson, WIAT, etc.), ACT, SAT, or PSAT scores near the 95th percentile and above for their age group in one or both sections of the test, or an admission portfolio for further assessment and review.
+ACT/SAT scores that were achieved through Talent Search programs such as the Johns Hopkins (CTY), Northwestern University (CTD), Duke Talent Identification Program (TIP), among others are accepted, but you are not required to go through a Talent Search to apply to Vanderbilt Summer Academy.

-While standardized test scores around the 95th percentile are typically a strong indication that VSA is an appropriate curriculum match for a student, we recognize that there are circumstances in which test scores are either unavailable or not the best indicator of a student’s academic potential.
+While standardized test scores near or above the 95th percentile are typically a strong indication that VSA is an appropriate curriculum match for a student, we recognize that there are circumstances in which test scores are either unavailable or not the best indicator of a student’s academic potential.
 For this reason, VSA also accepts a portfolio application composed of supporting documents that provide a well-rounded assessment of a student’s advanced academic performance.
-To learn more about qualifying test scores or the specific portfolio requirements, please refer to the columns/sections below.
+To learn more about qualifying test scores or the specific portfolio requirements, please refer to the relevant sections below.

 QUALIFYING WITH TEST SCORES